AugustinDmrt/Slam-Quizz/README.md

 Config
 ---

+1.Rename .env in .env.local

+2.Search in .env.locale and replace :

+DATABASE_URL="insert you database url"

+db_user :"Your database users"

+db_password :"Your database password"

+db_name :"Your database name"

+See the result
+---

-'php bin/console server:run'
+`php bin/console server:run`

 Open explorer and tapes on url localhost:8000

-And the .env rename in .env.local

-And search

-DATABASE_URL="insert you database url" db_user :"Your database users" db_password :"Your database password" db_name :"Your database name"